-Testimonials, because you don't have to take our word for it.
-Whether our authors are young or old, experienced or new to this, you can see here what they thought about working with Atmosphere.
+What our authors say, because you don't have to take our word for it.
+Whether young or old, experienced or new to publishing, you can see here what authors thought about working with Atmosphere.

 Working with Atmosphere Press on The Cup was amazing!
 From Nick Courtright, Kyle McCord in acquisitions, Bryce Wilson in development editing, Ronaldo Alves and Kevin Stone in cover design, Alex Kale and Erin Larson-Burnett and Meg Schader in copy editing, Cammie Finch in editorial and design, to Hayla Alawi in publicity management, each Atmosphere team member was a revelation to work with.